 On Saturday, March 17, the group of people attending the first mass at 7:00 AM experienced a terrible surprise: The beautiful statue of St. Nicholas, installed in front of the church, had been decapitated!
 It might been an act of vandalism, maybe terrorism, or hate crime.
 Fr.
 Jeremy spent days being interviewed by reporters from all kind of media.
 Nothing was proven and to this day nobody can explain it.
 Two good Samaritans arrived and restored the statue, free of charge, to its former glory.

 Fr.
-Jeremy promised to be a good pastor to St. Nicholas, but unfortunately, unexpected circumstances brought his term to an end.
+Jeremy promised to be a good pastor to St. Nicholas.
+Unfortunately, unexpected circumstances brought his term to an end.
 On April 29 of 2012, only a few months after being appointed pastor of St. Nicholas by the Archbishop of Newark, Most Rev. John Joseph Myers, Fr.
-Jose Jeremy traveled unexpectedly to the Philippines and did not to return.
+Jose Jeremy traveled to the Philippines and never returned.

 Fr.
 Stephen Ehiahuruike, S.D.V., was appointed Pastor of St. Nicholas by the Archdiocese of Newark on the beginning of 2014.
 Over 350 parishioners joyfully attended the celebration and reception of his installation day on April 5, 2014.